spectrocloud/librarium/docs/docs-content/vm-management/create-manage-vm/advanced-topics/deploy-import-ova.md

   [CDI Configuration](https://github.com/kubevirt/containerized-data-importer/blob/main/doc/cdi-config.md#options)
   documentation.

-  If you have configured NGINX together with MetalLB, add an entry to `/etc/hosts` that maps the CDI upload proxy host name, e.g. `cdi-uploadproxy.mycompany.io`, to the NGINX load balancer’s public IP address.
+  If you have configured Nginx together with MetalLB, add an entry to `/etc/hosts` that maps the CDI upload proxy host name, for example `cdi-uploadproxy.mycompany.io`, to the Nginx load balancer’s public IP address.

   :::